wedding dress bustle

 Q5: Do bridesmaids need to help with bustling?

 Yes, especially for heavier gowns or French bustles.
-Bridesmaids or family members can lift the train and secure the bustle points efficiently.
+Bridesmaids or family members can lift the train and secure bustle points efficiently.